 The following syllabus breaks out the chapters of the book that we will be covering in each session.
 In addition, links are provided for the chapter companion guides to assist in your reading.
-Our sessions will meet from 6-7:15pm, in person or online over Zoom.
-If you are joining over Zoom, you will find the details to the right.

-March 8: Preface, Costly Grace, The Call to Discipleship
+Session 1: Preface, Costly Grace, The Call to Discipleship

 Please read before our first session the Preface, Chapter 1, and Chapter 2 (Touchstone edition: Preface, Chapter 1, and Chapter 2).

-March 15: Simple Obedience, Discipleship and the Cross, Discipleship and the Individual
+Session 2: Simple Obedience, Discipleship and the Cross, Discipleship and the Individual

 Please read before our second session Chapter 3, Chapter 4, and Chapter 5 (Touchstone edition: Chapter 3, Chapter 4, and Chapter 5).

-March 22: The Sermon on the Mount, Part 1
+Session 3: The Sermon on the Mount, Part 1

 Please read before our third session the first half of Chapter 6, through approximately p.
 140 (Touchstone edition: Chapters 6-17).

-March 29: The Sermon on the Mount, Part 2, The Messengers
+Session 4: The Sermon on the Mount, Part 2, The Messengers

 Please read before our fourth session the second half of Chapter 6 and Chapter 7 (Touchstone edition: Chapters 18-26).
 The split between Sessions 3 and 4 is a bit flexible: our goal will be to talk about the whole of the Sermon on the Mount section of the book across the 2 sessions, wherever we leave off at the end of session 3 is where we’ll pick things back up at the beginning of session 4.

-April 5: Preliminary Questions, Baptism, The Body of Christ
+Session 5: Preliminary Questions, Baptism, The Body of Christ

 Please read before our fifth session Chapter 8, Chapter 9, and Chapter 10 (Touchstone edition: Chapters 27-29).

-April 12: The Visible Church Community, The Saints, The Image of Christ
+Session 6: The Visible Church Community, The Saints, The Image of Christ

 Please read before our sixth and final session, Chapter 11, Chapter 12, and Chapter 13 (Touchstone edition: Chapters 30-32).